yacineMahdid/deep-learning-model-explained/resnet/README.md

 **Disclaimer:**
 The code is from the codebase of the Pytorch framework in the [torchvision library](https://github.com/pytorch/vision/blob/2c127da8b5e2e8f44b50994c6cb931bcca267cfe/torchvision/models/resnet.py#L356).

-We've trimmed down the resnet.py file for readability and broke down the call stack from the Pytorch API.
+I have trimmed down the resnet.py file for readability and broke down the call stack from the Pytorch API.

-This isn't useable code, however it's more understandable.
+This isn't useable code, however it's more understandable for educational purposes.

 ## Pytorch ResNet API Usage
 In this section we will explore how the resnet neural network is used in the torchvision library.